 - 1 Not contain any non-educational advertisements. - 2.
-Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permissions has been received from the student's parent or student if over the age of 18.
+Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permissions has been received from the student's parent or student if over the age of eighteen (18). - 3.
+State that the views expressed are not necessarily those of the School Board or the employees of the district.